-Topics are the following: Masculine Development versus Feminine Development, Gender and Emotion, Dating Scripts, Romance, Sexual Double Standard, and Self-Objectification.
+Topic choices are as following: Masculine Development versus Feminine Development, Gender and Emotion, Dating Scripts, Romance, Sexual Double Standard, and Self-Objectification.

 Sexual Genogram

 I would like for you to write a sexual genogram.
 I would like for you to consider when, where, how, and what you learned about sexuality throughout your life.
 How has this information and your experiences helped to shape you into the person you are today?